dimitrinicolas/lepto/README.md

   <a href="https://travis-ci.org/dimitrinicolas/lepto"><img src="https://travis-ci.org/leptojs/lepto.svg?branch=master" alt="Build Status"></a>
 </p>

 The main purpose of this tool is to automate image optimization and analysis.
-This project is recent, so use it with care, I'm listening to all feedback (we can talk via [twitter](https://twitter.com/dimitrincls), don't follow me I never tweet).
+This project is recent, so use it with care, I'm listening to all feedback (we can talk via [twitter][twitter], don't follow me I never tweet).

-**What is the difference with [ImageMin](https://github.com/imagemin/imagemin)?** I think that if you deal with large applications, then go on ImageMin, but if you are building small static websites and you want to optimize your resources easily, then you could try lepto.
+**What is the difference with [ImageMin][imagemin]?** I think that if you deal with large applications, then go on ImageMin, but if you are building small static websites and you want to optimize your resources easily, then you could try lepto.

 You give to lepto your input and output directories, the plugins you want to use and their options.
 Then lepto does his job, you keep your original files and the structure of the input directory.
-Some plugins can even collect data (like primary colors) from your images and save them in a json file.
+Some plugins can even collect data (like primary colors) from your images and save them in a JSON file.

-If you want to learn more about image optimizations, I recommend you the amazing [images.guide](https://images.guide/) by Addy Osmani.
+If you want to learn more about image optimizations, I recommend to you the amazing [images.guide][images.guide] by Addy Osmani.

-Design and illustrations by [Dorian Colin](https://doriancolin.fr/).
+Design and illustrations by [Dorian Colin][dorian colin].

 ## Get started with CLI / NPM scripts

-You can follow this Get-started dev.to article: [Learn How to Automate your Images Optimization Process with Lepto](https://dev.to/dimitrinicolas/learn-how-to-automate-your-image-optimization-process-with-lepto-890).
+You can follow this Get-started dev.to article:
+[Learn How to Automate your Images Optimization Process with Lepto][article].

-I recommend you to use lepto via [lepto-cli](https://github.com/dimitrinicolas/lepto-cli), so it can easily be integrated to your build process with npm scripts.
+I recommend you to use lepto via [lepto-cli][lepto-cli], so it can easily be integrated into your build process with npm scripts.

 ```console
 $ npm i -g lepto-cli